Don't get caught out with a second-rate car paint job

 - Under fluorescent light globes

-Inspecting in a well lit area can mean the difference between noticing blemishes and missing them.
+Inspecting your car's paint work in a well-lit area can mean the difference between noticing blemishes and missing them.

 Step 2: Ensure that paints match